xxyzz/WordDumb/docs/installation.rst

    # choco install python

 .. attention::
-   Do not change the default installation settings in the Python installer.
+   - Do not change the default installation settings in the Python installer.
+   - The dependencies(`PyTorch <https://pytorch.org/get-started/locally>`_) of the transformer model may not support the latest Python version.

 Install CUDA(optional)
 ----------------------